A Porto Getaway!

 Visit the wine cellars in Vila Nova de Gaia and enjoy the experience of port wine tastings and learn about the process and history of Port wine.
 A Porto getaway will not be complete without a visit to vineyards like Van Zellar and Dona Maria and more.
 Check out Graham’s Port and others for a tasting.

 Explore the historical, beautiful and very popular bookstore, Livraria Lello.
 When you walk in the door, the first thing that grabs your attention is the iconic red staircase.
 It is a piece of architecture to behold with craftmanship details that are simply a marvel.
+There is a minimal entrance fee that might be deducted if you decide to purchase a book.

 Nearby is the Clerigos Church and Bell Tower where you can climb the many, many stairs of the bell tower and catch an awesome view of the city.
 Visit the historical Bulhão Market which has been around for well over a century.
 I was fortunate to visit Bulhão Market with all the charm of the old market.
 Fairly recent renovations removed much of the old market charm, but the colorful character of the market and the people who work it, is still intact.
 It is still filled with the stalls of various Portuguese breads, cheeses, hand crafted items, dish towels, and you can get some up-close tips on cleaning fish.